nathanlong/dotfiles/readme.md

 ## 🛠  Basic toolkit:

-- neovim (the goodness that is vim but with LSPs and more)
+- `neovim` (the goodness that is `vim` but with LSPs and MORE)
-- zsh
+- `zsh` (`bash`, but like, newer, and because apple forced us to...)
     - p10k prompt (nice defaults, easy setup)
     - bashmarks (cd shortcuts, embedded for no outside dependencies)
-- homebrew (bin package manager)
+- `homebrew` (bin package manager)
-- asdf (for managing other languages)
+- `asdf` (for managing other languages)
     - node
     - ruby
     - yarn

-## ⚡️ Neovim Features
+- `wezterm` (on a trial basis)

-- LSP integration for intellisense-style code completion
+## ⚡️ Neovim Features:

-- Prettier for auto-formatting magic
+- LSP integration for intellisense-style code completion!
-- Treesitter for highlighting and smart selection expansion
+- Treesitter for highlighting and smart selection expansion!
-- Vim command-line completion
+- Prettier for auto-formatting magic!
-- Powerful fuzzy-finder for files, search patterns, and todos through Telescope (and other plugins, like ripgrep, etc.)
+- Powerful fuzzy-finder for files, search in project, and other patterns!
-- Fancy statusline, icons, and visual indicators
+- Oh-so-fancy statusline, icons, and visual indicators!

-## 💻 Installation
+## 💻 Installation:

 My one-line installer is old, so don't use that.
 For right now it's a process
 of: